I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_geofence_create_param.md

 If the HLOS sets both the bitmasks, the GNSS engine must track the geofence all the time, and raise alert as the device moves in and out of the geofence .

 In all cases, the GNSS engine must separately raise the global tracking status alert if it is unable to track the geofences (irrespective of their alert settings).

 `Boundary`

 The actual boundary of the geofence.

 `InitialState`

 Indicates the initial state of the specific geofence, as seen by the HLOS.
 The GNSS engine must use this state as the starting state of the geofence, as opposed always starting from the GNSS_GeofenceState_Unknown state.
 This allows the GNSS engine to stay in sync with the HLOS in terms of the geofence states and get around any differences in geofence entry or  exit detection logic between the GNSS engine and the HLOS.

 As the GNSS engine starts tracking the newly added geofence, if it determines that the geofence is in a different state than this initial state, it should raise the appropriate alert.
 Conversely, if the states are identical, no alert should be raised.

 `Size`

 Structure size.

+`Unused`

 `Version`

 Version number.

 ## Remarks
 A geographical shape is used to define a geofence.
-Windows 10 currently supports only circular geofences.</p>
+Windows 10 currently supports only circular geofences.

 ## Requirements
 | &nbsp; | &nbsp; |